swcarpentry/shell-novice/setup.md

 > or [(KDE) Konsole](https://konsole.kde.org/)
 > or [xterm](https://en.wikipedia.org/wiki/Xterm),
 > which can be found via the applications menu or the search bar.
->
-> To check if your machine is set up to use something other than Bash, type `echo $SHELL` in your terminal window.
->
 > If your machine is set up to use something other than Bash, you can run it by opening a terminal and typing `bash`.
 >
 > ### macOS